 Wanting to escape the hustle, bustle and sardine-packed nature of manic Mumbai, we boarded a boat at the city’s Gateway of India monument bound for lush Elephanta Island.
 The island’s former name Gharapuri (meaning ‘place of caves’) is fitting given Elephanta boasts numerous caves with elaborate Hindu and Buddhist carvings – considered to be some of the finest in India.
 They’re thought to have been created and carved between AD 450 and 750.

 During the boat ride on the Arabian Sea we spotted massive Indian naval vessels, crowded passenger ferries, and a sea of plastic rubbish.
 A man sold chai and spicy snacks onboard while we and other passengers allowed ourselves to unwind.

 After an hour gliding on the water our boat docked at lush Elephanta, which is heavily carpeted with mango and palm trees.
 Having read that macaques inhabit Elephanta Island in large numbers, we couldn’t resist bringing our trip mascot Mango the Monkey along.

-Opting not to take the miniature tourist train from the docking area to the base of the hill leading to the caves, we walked on a hot concrete lane.
-The sun was sizzling overhead, but we enjoyed conversation with a young boy who was eager to show us a catch of tiny fish in his bicycle’s basket.
+Opting not to take the miniature tourist train from the docking area to the base of the hill leading to the caves, we walked on a sizzling concrete lane.
+The sun was ablaze overhead, but we enjoyed conversation with a young boy who was eager to show us a catch of tiny fish in his bicycle’s basket.
 Ladies in sparkly saris joined us on the walkway, as did vendors selling corn on the cob.
 We also learned that it was the Portuguese that renamed the island Elephanta because of an enormous elephant statue that was once at a cave’s entrance.
 They’d tried to take this statue home but it sunk to the bottom of the sea given their inadequate chains.
 Later the British moved the statue to a Bombay museum.

 Our ascent on a long series of stairs – past souvenir salespeople marketing carved teak, glittery boxes, and Indian bronzes – was rewarded with a glimpse of the first cave.
 Again, we deflected opportunities for alternate forms of transportation, this time in the form of porters who would have carried us up on special chairs for 500 rupees or about $10 USD.